PhotographyN00b/PhotographyN00b.github.io/about.md

 <center><img src='/resources/about.jpg' height='350' /></center>

-I am Akshay Kothari.
-I used to work at one of those corporate MNCs till I got some sense and decided to be the master of my own life.
+I am Akshay, a photography n00b.
+I have created this blog to share my experience as I learn how to use a DSLR camera and some basics of photography as well.

 See you on:
 * [Twitter](http://www.twitter.com/akshay_kothari)